arquillian/arquillian-extension-rest/rest-client/README.md

     }
 ```

-In the example above we want to do POST against "rest/customer", send customer in JSON fromat but add some field "biskupa" that actually does not exist in Customer class.
-What's more we want to specify authorization header to mimic Basic Authorization and instruct serve to return response in ATOM format.
+In the example above we want to do POST against "rest/customer", send customer in JSON format but add some field "biskupa" that actually does not exist in Customer class.
+What's more we want to specify authorization header to mimic Basic Authorization and instruct server to return response in ATOM format.
-Of course this test will not pass (we told server to respond in ATOM format and then we do assertion for JSON), but it's purpose here is to show you what cool customization we can do.
+Of course this test will not pass (we told server to respond in ATOM format and then we do assertion for JSON), but it's purpose here is to show you the kind of cool customizations we can do.

 Notice that `org.jboss.resteasy.client.jaxrs.ResteasyWebTarget` is available only if you use `arquillian-rest-client-impl-3x`.
 If you use `arquillian-rest-client-impl-2x` then you should inject `org.jboss.resteasy.client.ClientRequest`.
 More details at the end.